oracle-livelabs/oci/faaas/provision/provision.md

   ![Change compartment](images/change-comp-overview-page.png)

-5. Step 1: The first step of the wizard will set up the Fusion environment family.
+5. The first step of the wizard will set up the Fusion environment family.
     - Environment Family is a group for environments and is set up to facilitate the management of the related environments that share the same subscription.
 It also ensures that the applications on all your environments are maintained, upgraded, and patched at the same levels.
 You set up an environment family before you provision your environments.
 Environment family is prefilled to the tenancy name.
 Choose the subscriptions as per the diagram below.
 You can select and add all 3 fusion pillar subscriptions to the family.
 CX = 111111111, ERP = FACP\_TEST\_DM_BG\_FEATURES, and HCM = 666666666.

       ![Create family step](images/create-family-step.png)